 Your Home Is Humid

 Air conditioners naturally remove moisture from the air through condensation.
 However, this condensation process can only successfully occur when your AC completes a full cycle.
-When your AC is oversized, it isn’t able to de-humidify your home properly.
+When your AC is too big, it isn’t able to de-humidify your home properly.
 This can lead to worse problems than a bout of frizzy hair.
 Increased humidity can cause mold growth, which can cause serious health implications.

 Your Energy Bills Are High